-Group robbed, detained, stripped naked and forced to hug, crown claims
+Group robbed, stripped naked and forced to hug, Crown says

 After not hearing from him, the group decided to drive to his house on Rotokauri Rd.

-After arriving, they discovered Rome wasn't there and they were instead approached by the three accused.
+On arrival they discovered Rome wasn't there and they were instead approached by the three accused.

-They spoke to Mudford who said he would pass on the paysafe and top up cards to Rome, and then left.
+They spoke to Mudford who said he would pass on the Paysafe and top-up cards to Rome, and then left.

 Feeling uncomfortable about what happened, one of the female complainants made the cards unusable and again tried to contact Rome.